Robin Singh (cricketer)

-Robindra Ramnarine "Robin" Singh (born 14 September 1963) is an Indian former cricketer and cricket coach.
-He represented India in one Test and 136 ODIs between 1989 and 2001 as an all-rounder.
+Rabindra Ramanarayan "Robin" Singh (born 14 September 1963) is an Indian former cricketer and cricket coach.
+He represented India in one Test and 136 ODIs between 1989 and 2001.
+An all-rounder, he was a left-handed middle-order batsman and a right-arm medium pace bowler.
 He has coached the Indian Premier League's Mumbai Indians since 2010 and the Caribbean Premier League's Barbados Tridents since 2013.
 He has also coached the Deccan Chargers in the IPL's inaugural year.

-As a player, he was known for his calmness and ability to perform under pressure.
+As a player, Singh was known for his calmness and ability to perform under pressure.
 He brought to Indian cricket world class fielding.
+He was a part of the squad which finished as runners-up at the 2000 ICC Champions Trophy.

 Born in Trinidad to Indo-Trinidadian parents, Singh moved to India in 1984 and studied at Madras University during which he played club and college-level cricket.
 He helped Tamil Nadu win the Ranji Trophy in 1988, and was one of the season's most consistent players.
-Tamil Nadu won the trophy then after 33 long years and have not won it again since.
 He captained both Tamil Nadu and South Zone.
 He gave up his Trinidad and Tobago passport so he could become an Indian citizen and play for India's national cricket team.